llefranc/42_CPP_piscine/C01/README.md

 ## About

-2nd day of CPP piscine.
+2nd day of the CPP piscine.

 - Here is the [subject][1]